bxparks/bigquery-schema-generator/README.md

     > anon1.schema.json
 ```
 took 77s on a Dell Precision M4700 laptop with an Intel Core i7-3840QM CPU @
-2.80GHz and 32GB of RAM.
+2.80GHz, 32GB of RAM, Ubuntu Linux 17.10, Python 3.6.3.

 ## System Requirements

-This project was developed on Ubuntu 17.04 using Python 3.5.3.
+This project was initially developed on Ubuntu 17.04 using Python 3.5.3.
 I have
 tested it on:

 * Ubuntu 17.10, Python 3.6.3